Scalable Energy-Based Models via Adversarial Training: Unifying Discrimination and Generation: Introduction

 We address these limitations by introducing \textbf{Dual Adversarial Training (DAT)}, a novel framework that leverages adversarial training (AT) principles for both discriminative robustness and stable generative learning within a unified JEM-based architecture.
 Our approach employs a dual application of adversarial training: (1) standard AT for the discriminative component to achieve robustness against adversarial perturbations, and (2) an AT-based energy function learning strategy for the generative component that replaces unstable SGLD-based JEM learning.

 Our key technical contributions include:

-\begin{enumerate}[topsep=0pt, parsep=0pt] \item \textbf{A stable AT-based alternative to SGLD-based JEM learning.} We replace the unstable SGLD-based JEM learning with an adversarial training approach that optimizes the energy function through Binary Cross-Entropy loss using PGD-generated contrastive samples.
-This fundamentally addresses the training instabilities that have plagued JEM, enabling reliable convergence and significantly improved sample quality. \item \textbf{Adversarial training with synergistic effects.} We incorporate adversarial training for the discriminative component, which not only enhances classification robustness but also eliminates the need for explicit $R_1$ gradient penalty required by previous AT-EBMs frameworks \citep{yin2022learning}, simplifying the training procedure and avoiding constraints on model expressiveness.
+\begin{enumerate}[topsep=0pt, parsep=0pt, leftmargin=*] \item \textbf{A stable AT-based alternative to SGLD-based JEM learning.} We replace the unstable SGLD-based JEM learning with an adversarial training approach that optimizes the energy function through a Binary Cross-Entropy loss that discriminates between real data and contrastive samples generated via PGD \citep{madry2017towards}.
+This addresses the training instabilities of JEM, enabling reliable convergence and significantly improved sample quality. \item \textbf{Robustness and implicit regularization from adversarial training.} We incorporate adversarial training for the discriminative component, which not only enhances classification robustness but also eliminates the need for the explicit $R_1$ gradient penalty \citep{mescheder2018training} required by previous AT-EBM frameworks \citep{yin2022learning}, simplifying the training procedure and avoiding constraints on model expressiveness.

-\item \textbf{Two-stage training for batch normalization compatibility.} We introduce a two-stage training strategy that reconciles the conflicting requirements of batch normalization for discriminative training and its incompatibility with EBM sampling, eliminating the need for alternative normalization techniques. \end{enumerate}
+\item \textbf{Two-stage training strategy.} We introduce a two-stage training strategy that leverages pretrained robust classifiers and addresses normalization-related instabilities, generalizing across architectures with batch normalization (ResNet) and layer normalization (ConvNeXt). \end{enumerate}

-Experiments across datasets of increasing complexity, from CIFAR-10 to ImageNet, demonstrate that our approach scales effectively.
-Compared to existing hybrid models, out approach achieves substantially improved adversarial robustness while maintaining competitive generative performance.
-This unique combination of strong robustness and generative capabilities enables higher-quality counterfactual explanations---our model creates examples substantially more faithful to target class characteristics compared to non-robust and robustness-only methods.
-Furthermore, on ImageNet, when optimized for generative modeling, our model's generative fidelity surpasses that of strong, specialized models like BigGAN and approaches the quality of diffusion models, demonstrating that EBM-based approaches can compete with other generative models.
-These results highlight the flexibility of our framework, demonstrating its capacity to function as both a state-of-the-art hybrid model and a powerful, standalone generative model with potential applications in a broader range of image synthesis tasks \citep{santurkar2019image}.
+Experiments on CIFAR-10/100 and ImageNet demonstrate the effectiveness and scalability of our approach, establishing three advances in hybrid modeling:

+\begin{enumerate}[topsep=0pt, parsep=0pt, leftmargin=*] \item \textbf{First EBM-based hybrid that scales to high-resolution complex datasets.} Prior EBM-based hybrid approaches could not scale beyond low resolution or achieve competitive generative performance on ImageNet-level datasets due to SGLD instability.
+Our approach is the first to overcome these limitations, achieving competitive generative quality and strong classification performance on ImageNet 256$\times$256 with high training stability, demonstrating that EBM-based hybrid models can scale reliably to complex, high-resolution datasets.